seud0nym/tch-gui-unhide/utilities/README.md

 - Disable or enable content and printer sharing, and the DLNA server
 - Disable or enable all ALGs (FTP, TFTP, SNMP, PPTP, IRC, AMANDA, RTSP, SIP)
 - Disable or enable telephony, and enables VoLTE backup voice service and SMS reception
+- Disable or enable DECT Emission Mode
 - Disable or enable UPnP
 - Disable or enable power saving
+- On the DJA0231, it can also disable or enable EasyMesh (multiap)

 It does NOT remove the hidden BH-xxxxxx SSID from the DJA0231, as this is not related to Telstra AIR.
 It is the wireless backhaul for EasyMesh.